 Employee training is a must at any organization.
 But employee training is often viewed as a necessary evil—something dreaded by employees and mandated by employers.
 Even worse, a lot of training misses the mark.
-In fact, 70% of employees feel they don’t have the right skills for the job.
+In fact, 70% of employees feel they don’t have the right skills for the job, and our recent survey found employers still have many blind spots when it comes to L&D training.
 This doesn’t have to be the case.

 There’s no one-size-fits-all approach to training.
 There are numerous types of employee training, each one suited for different situations.
 Using the right type of employee training at the right time can result in a more engaging, effective learning process for your team and better overall business outcomes.

 Leadership training is a type of soft skill training that focuses on interpersonal abilities, but with an emphasis on leadership qualities and skills that directly influence leading others.
 Leadership training, and manager training, are often overlooked, but have a trickle-down effect: A bad manager often results in a bad experience for everyone.

 Leadership training typically builds on foundational skills, helping employees hone communication skills, project management, strategy, and, of course, leadership itself.
 Leadership training may also build on other types of skills, like crisis management, or any kind of technical knowledge required to use management-specific software or tools.